Neomanex Logo

 Audit Trail Limitations

-Critical: "HIPAA-eligible" infrastructure does not equal "HIPAA-compliant" service.
-If an AI provider won't sign a BAA, you cannot legally process PHI with them.
+Standard AI assistants do not sign BAAs.
+"HIPAA-eligible" infrastructure does not equal "HIPAA-compliant" service.
+If a provider will not sign a BAA, you cannot legally process PHI with them.

-GDPR establishes the foundational framework for AI processing of personal data in Europe and beyond.
-Key requirements that directly impact enterprise AI deployments include legal basis, automated decision-making restrictions, and transparency obligations.
+GDPR establishes the foundational framework for AI processing of personal data.
+Key requirements include legal basis, automated decision-making restrictions, and transparency obligations.

 The EDPB interprets Article 22 as a prohibition, not merely a right.
-Data subjects have the right not to be subject to decisions based solely on automated processing that produce legal or significant effects.
+Data subjects must have meaningful human intervention, the right to express their point of view, and the right to contest decisions.

-Must be freely given, specific, informed, and unambiguous.
-Must cover the nature and consequences of AI processing.
-Challenging to obtain for training data at scale.
+• Consent (Article 6(1)(a)): Must be freely given, specific, informed, and cover the nature and consequences of AI processing

-Mandatory under Article 35 when AI involves systematic evaluation of personal aspects, processes special category data at scale, or uses biometric data for identification.
+• DPIAs: Mandatory under Article 35 when AI involves systematic evaluation of personal aspects or processes special category data at scale

 HIPAA Requirements for AI Processing PHI

 The January 2025 proposed HIPAA Security Rule represents the most significant update in 20 years.
-With the final rule expected by late 2026, healthcare organizations must prepare for mandatory requirements that were previously "addressable."
+Healthcare organizations should also review our detailed guide on HIPAA-compliant AI conversations for healthcare.

 Safeguard Requirement Standard